 These are a pricey investment, usually costing an initial £5000-£8000.
 However, the long term benefits may be financially better.
 Solar panels can work even when it’s cloudy or colder and there are different types of systems that work in different ways to reduce your energy bills.

 3 – Double Glazing – Most homes do already have double glazing installed but for those who don’t or have windows that are many years old, getting it fitted or replaced could dramatically reduce those annual bills.
 Shopping around for quotes can save even more money.
 There are many companies who can install double glazing across the UK and Ireland.
 Turkington windows for instance are a good example of window installers in Dublin.
+And a good example here of double glazing installers Belfast.

 4 – Eco Kettle & other eco appliances – Eco Kettle & other eco appliances – We all enjoy our daily cups of tea or coffee, but kettles are very wasteful when it comes to energy use and especially so if, like me, you boil the kettle with each brew.
 Eco kettles and other eco appliances use up to 30% less power.

 5 – Invest in better doors – Invest in better doors – If your home feels draughty and always cold, your doors may be the culprit.
 Both internal and external doors can be the cause of drafts and cold air seeping in, thus increasing the need to stick the heating on much more.
 When choosing a composite door many features can be added to suit the style of your home.
 This type of door is made with high weather resistant features, triple glazed glass and other high technology features.
+Composite doors Belfast have a fantastic range of colours and styles all grade *A rated to keep out drafts.

 6 – Insulate cavity walls – Uninsulated walls, usually found in older homes are a big cause of heat loss.
 Filling the walls will save a few hundred pounds each year.
 The initial cost is around £350 upwards but may be funded for free or low cost for those on certain benefits.